vstconsulting/polemarch/doc/gui.rst

 Also there are some widgets on content block of Dashboard page.
 User can customize Dashboard page as he wish.
 For example, user can change widgets' position, hide some widgets or collapse them.
+To do it user should open UserSettings page from his profile page.

+..
 To change widgets' position user should click on 'lock' button.
 After this button has been clicked, user is able to change widgets' position by Drag and Drop.

+..
 To collapse or to hide/show some widgets user should click on 'cogwheel' button.
 After this button has been clicked, Polemarch opens modal window, where user can activate or collapse some widgets.

 Before you start